 The largest ski resort in Finland

-The village of Ylläs in western Lapland boasts of being the largest ski resort in Finland, and with good reason.
+Ylläs in western Lapland boasts of being the largest ski resort in Finland, and with good reason.
 Hundreds of skiing trails are laid over the village and its environs like a silken spider-web.
 You could stay here for a month and never take the same route twice!
 Almost 40 kilometers of these tracks are illuminated for a great experience no matter the hour.

 For those with the need for speed, the largest ski resort in Finland also has the most downhill skiing paths, with 63 slopes and over 50 kilometers of trails, spanning a variety of difficulties.
 Or test your skills on Finland’s longest slope: Jättipitkä.